dat3Cph/material/docs/deployment/README.md

 ### Prepare for the CodeLab

-1. I would be good if you have a **domain name ready**.
+1. It would be good if you have a **domain name ready**.
 It takes a little while to get a domain activated and have the dns handling transfered to Digital Ocean.
 If you don't have a domain name yet, [please follow this tutorial](https://cphbusiness.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=f8e7ebbb-8d17-480b-9ac2-b15600a699f2).

 2. Also, sign up on Digital Ocean if you haven't done that already.
 [Here is a tutorial](../toolbox/deployment/digitalocean_signup.md).